SanimKumarKhatri/dqn-dynamic-spectrum-access/README.md

 ### Round-robin switching (reproduces Fig. 4)

 #### Initial run
+When the DQN was underperforming due to smaller training steps and episodes.

 ![first_run](results/figures/test_exp1_round_robin_test.png)

 #### Second run
+The result after increasing the training steps, but still not desireable output.

 ![second_run](results/figures/exp1_round_robin.png)

 #### Latest run with more training episodes
+After increasing training steps to 400k steps, a desireable and paper similar result was obtained.

 ![latest_run](results/figures/exp1_round_robin_1.png)

 DQN tracks the shape of the Optimal policy across $p$, but does not fully close the gap, and the size of that gap shrinks as $p$ increases.
 Results (mean $\pm$ std, discounted return over $10$ eval trajectories $\times 3$ training seeds):